pmarsceill/this-modern-web/content/blog/2022-01-15-jealousy-list.md

 _h/t [pxlnv](https://pxlnv.com/linklog/jealousy-list-2021/)_

 In the spirit of sharing great work, I wanted to create a similar list focusing on some of the great work that I've come across this past year (and I wish had my fingerprints on it).
-If anything this exercise has taught me that there isn't a great place for showcasing small tools and side projects (aside from being lost in the noise of Twitter) and maybe a cool meta-side project would building such a thing.
+If anything this exercise has taught me that there isn't a great place for showcasing small tools and side projects (aside from being lost in the noise of Twitter) and maybe a meta-side project would building such a place.

 ---